a1024/ABAC/readme.md

 A GUI tool that evaluates reversible decorrelating transforms.
 Supports high bit depth images.
 Currently works only on Windows.
-To compile, either make an MSVC 2022 CMake project, or to use GCC:
+To build, either create an MSVC 2022 CMake project, or to use GCC:

 `make`

 ### `fast`
+[outdated]
 Experiments prioritizing speed.
-To compile, either make an MSVC 2022 CMake project, or to use GCC:
+To build, either create an MSVC 2022 CMake project, or to use GCC:

 `make`

 ### `imgcvt`
 Batch image converter.
-To compile, either make an MSVC 2022 CMake project, or to use GCC:
+To build, either create an MSVC 2022 CMake project, or to use GCC:

 `gcc -O3 imgcvt.c util.c -o imgcvt`

 ### `ppmcodec`
 Plain 8-bit codecs without alpha.
 PPM only.
-To compile, either make an MSVC 2022 CMake project, or to use GCC:
+To build, either create an MSVC 2022 CMake project, or to use GCC:

 `make codec [PROF=1]`